The effect of a longitudinal density gradient on electron plasma wake field acceleration: The model and results

 The values for data of uniform density 3D run are: $TE(t=0.1744{\rm \; ns})=0.6476$, $TE(t=0.3488{\rm \; ns})=0.6463$.
 Note that the physical meaning of $AE(t)$ is the fraction of trailing bunch electrons with momenta greater that $p_0$ (or with energies greater that $E_0=20.35$ GeV) of the total number of trailing bunch electrons at $t=0$.
 The physical meaning of $TE(t)$ is the fraction of trailing bunch electrons with momenta greater that $p_0$ (or with energies greater that $E_0=20.35$ GeV) of the number of driving bunch electrons with momenta less than $p_0$ at time $t$ (not at $t=0$ -- compare the denominators of Equations \ref{e5} and \ref{e6} and note the different times $t$ used).
 Because the energy of accelerated trailing bunch electrons comes from the deceleration of driving bunch electrons, the both indexes $AE(t)$ and $TE(t)$ have similar values of 65 percent.
 Equations \ref{e5} and \ref{e6} contain infinite integration bounds $\pm \infty$.
 The employed discretized version has instead bounds of $p_{x, {\rm MAX, MIN}}=\pm 1.4 \times 10^{-17}$ kg m s$^{-1}$.
 The range was split into 100 million points.
 Thus calculation of $AE(t)$ and $TE(t)$ indexes is accurate.
 Lower right panel of Fig.\ref{fig3} demonstrates that by the end of simulation time starting from initial 20.4 GeV, the driving bunch loses energy to about 18.3 GeV.

 Left panel of Fig.\ref{fig4} shows the behavior of the total (particles plus EM fields) and particle energies, normalized to initial values, respectively.
-We see that the total energy increases due to numerical heating, but stays within a tolerable value of 0.065 percent.
+It can be seen that the total energy increases due to numerical heating, but stays within a tolerable value of 0.065 percent.
 The particle energy decreases by 0.1 percent.
 The right panel shows EM field energy normalized to its final simulation time value.
-We see that it steadily increases as the plasma wake is generated.
+In can be seen that it steadily increases as the plasma wake is generated.